Sheila-Ha/sql-tracker/README.md

 3. Delete Employee

 ## Challenges
-- Starting in async/await and switch prompt/.then
+- Starting in async/await and switching to promises.
-- Proper syntax for db.query involving SELECT, VALUES, JOIN, INNER JOIN and etc
+- Proper syntax for db.query involving SELECT, VALUES, JOIN, INNER JOIN and etc.
-  - Had to create E.role_id and M.role_id (employee/manager) because I needed to pull same employees for two different requests
+- Had to create E.role_id and M.role_id (employee/manager) because I needed to pull same employees for two different requests.
+- Not realizing how much longer this assignment was going to take.
+- I used mysql2 vs createConnection and it would puke consecutively after calling anything on the 11 time.

 - Ran out of time
   - Testing
-  - Adding color

 ## Contributing
 [NPM](https://www.npmjs.com/package/inquirer/v/8.2.4?activeTab=readme#installation)